franfif/litreview/README.md

 They can also see the list of their own followers

-For testing, a few users have been created with content.
-Feel free to follow them and respond to their tickets:
-  - book_reviewer
-  - super_review
-  - litreviewer

 ### Logout
 The Logout button is located in the dropdown menu with the user's username.